Sir John de Gournay I (fl. c. 1240–1280)

 Marriage(s)

 Unknown.
-No wife named in DG or any other source consulted.
+No wife is named in any source consulted.
 By an unnamed wife, father of Sir William de Gournay III (G26).
 4

 Highlights